kvibber/unwrap-shortlinks/readme.md

 Requires: 1.0
 Tested: 1.4.1

-Follow shortened links (t.co, bit.ly, etc) and expand them so that your blog post will point directly to the destination.
+Follows shortened links (t.co, bit.ly, etc) and expands them so that your blog post will point directly to the destination.

 ## Description